-- Protecting children from maltreatment - Preventing the impairment of children's health or development - Ensuring that children are growing up in circumstances consistent with the provision of safe and effective care - Taking action to enable all children to have the best outcomes.
-(Working together to safeguard children, 2018)

-Child protection is an integral part of safeguarding children and promoting their overall welfare.
-In this policy, child protection shall mean:

-• The activity that is undertaken to protect specific children who are suffering, or are at risk of suffering, significant harm.

-To safeguard children and promote their welfare we will:

-- Develop a safe culture where staff are confident to raise concerns about professional conduct - Ensure all staff are able to identify the signs and indicators of abuse, including the softer signs of abuse, and know what action to take - Share information with other agencies as appropriate.
+- Providing help and support to meet the needs of children as soon as problem arise - Protecting children from maltreatment - Preventing the impairment of children's health or development - Ensuring that children are growing up in circumstances consistent with the provision of safe and effective care - Taking action to enable all children to have the best outcomes.
+(Working together to safeguard children, 2023) - Child protection is an integral part of safeguarding children and promoting their overall welfare.
+In this policy, child protection shall mean: - The activity that is undertaken to protect specific children who are suspected to be suffering, or are at risk of suffering, significant harm. - To safeguard children and promote their welfare we will: - Develop a safe culture where staff are confident to raise concerns about professional conduct - Ensure all staff are able to identify the signs and indicators of abuse, including the softer signs of abuse, and know what action to take - Share information with other agencies as appropriate.